This glossary contains definitions for terms and concepts you may encounter during your VCE History (Revolutions) studies.

 A law passed by an assembly, such as a parliament or congress.

-A political body or assembly, usually elected, responsible for passing laws and/or forming government.
+A political body or assembly, usually elected, responsible for passing laws and/or forming a government.

 Describes a person, group or idea concerned with protecting and expanding individual freedoms, particularly those threatened by governments.